kolypto/learning-and-playground/openfga/README.md

 * It needs a back-end (memory, Postgres, MySQL, SQLite) to store relations
 * It can list objects that you have access to.
 If they are many, it can stream as results come in
 * Supports RBAC and ABAC models
-* APIs: HTTP and gRPC
+* APIs: HTTP and gRPC (NOTE: gRPC is not provided by default in Python and Go SDK clients!)

 Alternatives: